-Applies to sorbitol: solution
+Applies to sorbitol: irrigation solution.
+Other dosage forms:

 For Healthcare Professionals

 One case study describes a 37-year-old patient who presented with phencyclidine intoxication.
 The patient was given four doses of activated charcoal in sorbitol and 1 dose of magnesium citrate over a 12-hour period of time.
 Lab results showed an increase in the serum sodium from 138 mmol/L to 165 mmol/L. The hypernatremia continued to worsen after the magnesium citrate was discontinued.
 It was felt that the increase was due to the repeated sorbitol administration.
-Other adult cases of hypernatremia secondary to activated charcoal-sorbitol regimens have been reported in the literature.
+Other adult cases of hypernatremia secondary to activated charcoal-sorbitol regimens have been reported in the literature.[Ref]